 Pomodoro technique gives your employees small bite-sized information.
 It focuses on a specific topic and takes between 1 and 15 minutes to complete.
-This method gives employees a flexible way to access specific information and is especially useful for employees who lack in time management or those who are in distracting environments.
+This method gives employees a flexible way to access specific information and is especially useful for employees who lack time management skills or those who are in distracting environments.

 Mobile-friendly e-learning events can be especially useful for employees who are on the move, remote employees or who don’t have 24-hour access to desktop computers.

 Gamified learning experiences engage and boost employees’ intrinsic motivation levels through a variety of game mechanics including meaningfully applied levels, leaderboards, and badges.